gauravsachan9188/opensslproject/README.md

 a SSL chain of 4 certificates ( 1 Root CA , 2 Intermediate CA's and 1 server certificate )

-Tools Used: openssl, gitbashstrong text
+Tools Used: openssl, gitbash , visual studio code

 # Folder and Files structure followed